Jimk72/Icarus_Software/README.md

 # Icarus Mod Manager 2.2

+## 12/11/24 Ver 2.2.7

+-Removed several notifications for weekly updates as requested.

+-Added several new functions for future features.

 ## 12/11/24 Ver 2.2.6

 -Changed local folder to a variable for changes in future updates